Machine Messiah (album): Reception

 Machine Messiah received positive reviews, with many critics calling it one of Sepultura's best albums.
 Thom Jurek of Allmusic gave it 3.5 stars out of 5, saying that, "Machine Messiah continues to build on the diverse proggish elements displayed on Dante XXI, A-Lex, and Kairos, while re-engaging with the thrash and hardcore that made 2013's The Mediator Between Head and Hands Must Be the Heart so compelling."
 He described the album as an "ambitious, angry, hungry outing", and that, "Sepultura remain vital in their creativity; they expand their palette dramatically while fully integrating the sounds that brought them here."

 New Noise gave the album 5 stars out of 5 and said, "Sepultura have very well created one of 2017's most noticeable records in Machine Messiah.
 While Green provides capturing vocals and lyrics, the instrumentals truly stand as a testament to incredible musicianship."
 And that, "Sepultura have crafted an album to be incredibly proud of, and one fans will adore.
 Machine Messiah is a record that embodies the strengths of the past, innovative combination, and excellent musicianship on all levels."

-Loudwire praised the guitar, saying, "One thing that doesn't change is Kisser's skillful guitar work.
+Loudwire praised the guitar playing, saying, "One thing that doesn't change is Kisser's skillful guitar work.
 Whether he's blazing along at maximum velocity or exploring progressive territory, it's creative and flawlessly played."
 First Post praised the vocals, saying, "Green is mesmerising, hypnotic and aggression personified in equal parts, and his versatility across the space of just these 10 tracks show exactly why there should never be a reunion."

 No Clean Singing praised the drumming, saying, "The other thing that really brings Machine Messiah to life is drummer Eloy Casagrande, whose own writing on this record is phenomenal.
 This is the first truly great drum performance of 2017 that I've heard, and I think it'll turn out to be a real standout for me for the rest of the year.
 He approaches the album in two extremes: He either sticks to the super tried-and-true basics or he just throws something completely fucking out there (see the fucked-up blast-beats in "I Am The Enemy"), and shows that he's not only filling the shoes of his predecessor just fine, he's outright superior to him in every regard as a living, breathing groove factory."